galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 > {: .solution}
 {: .question}

-If you are following along with the suggested batch of data, here are some additional questions for you:
+If you are working with the suggested batch of data, here are some specific follow-up questions for you:

 > <question-title>Questions</question-title>
 >